Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 A quiet mind is less agitated by emotions and more receptive to learning.

-Once you’ve retrained yourself to breathe properly, you will once again breathe correctly without conscious awareness.
+Once you’ve retrained yourself to somatic breathing, you will once again breathe correctly without conscious awareness.

 Pay Attention to Internal Changes